bbmoz/pretty-web-console/README.md

 ## Available Styles

-Beside supporting raw values, the following names are supported for chaining.
-If you are using a config object instead of chaining, you may  use these names as values.
+Besides supporting raw values, the following names can be used for chaining.
+If using a config object instead, you may use these names as values.

 1. color: [all web colors](https://en.wikipedia.org/wiki/Web_colors#X11_color_names)
 1. weight: `normal`, `bold`, `lighter`, `bolder`